binerogroup/documentation/_sources/networking/load-balancer/ssl-termination.rst.txt

 Headers
 -------

-When you do termination of SSL in the load balancer, its important to keep in mind that the web application that receives the request will consider it to be un-encrypted.
+When you do termination of SSL in the load balancer, its important to remember that the web application that receives the request will consider it to be un-encrypted.

 It will also consider that the request is made out to whatever IP that the instance that